One Simple Strategy to Help Make Homework Time Easier

-To turn the tables, let’s retire the red pencil and try these tips instead:
+To turn the tables, let’s retire the red pencil.

 History is filled with stories of mistakes that turn out to be brilliant inventions or positive turns in the road for people.
 Celebrate them, and your kid for trying their best and persevering!
 It’s a game-changer!

 I get it.
 Homework battles can be frustrating, but try these 3 steps and you’ll be amazed at how encouraged and empowered your children feel.
 Once you solve the homework issues, don’t be surprised if other issues arise – sibling rivalry, backtalk, defiance – that’s often how it goes with parenting.

 If you’d like to learn how to get your kids to listen without nagging, reminding or yelling, I’d love for you to join me for a FREE ONLINE CLASS.

 What You Should Do Next:

 Sign up for my newsletter for parenting tips to help you create a happier home and become the parent you always wanted to be.
 Plus, when you subscribe, I'll also send you a copy of our strategy-packed guide 10 Tips for Better Behavior – Starting NOW!